Shepard/shopping-list/README.md

 To self-host simply host all files in the web directory on a static web server that has https enabled.
 Offline capabilities only work when accessed via https.

-The page is translated into English and German.
-If you have Apache with `mod_negotiation` enabled and the option `MultiViews` turned on, it will automatically pick the right file to send to the client.
+The page as well as the web app manifest are translated into English and German.
+If you have Apache with `mod_negotiation` enabled and the option `MultiViews` turned on, it will automatically pick the right files to send to the client.
 The web folder includes a `.htaccess` file that will turn this option on for you but be aware that the web server might not allow overriding this option or might not even allow `.htaccess` files.
-If your web server can't do this sort of negotiation, rename one of the translated index files to `index.html`.
+If your web server can't do this sort of negotiation, rename one of the translated index files to `index.html` and one of the translated manifest files to `manifest.json`.

-A Node build script for creating the translated page is included.
-This project already contains the built translated files, but if you want to run the build anyway, you will need Node 6+ and run the following commands in the root directory of this project:
+A Node build script for creating the translated files is included.
+This project already contains the built translated files, but if you want to run the build anyway (e.g. when making adjustments to the originals or adding a language), you will need Node 6+ and run the following commands in the root directory of this project:

     npm install
     npm run-script build